Pelemenguin/MantleJS/README.md

 **The mod's source code is protected under MIT License.**

-Adding the mod to your modpack is currently **not** allowed, for this mod is still working in progress.
-As soon as the first release is published, whoever can use it in their modpack.
+Anyone can use this in their modpack.

 ## What is this mod for?